-Dr. Gryaznov is our Chief Scientific Officer.
+Dr. Gryaznov is our Chief Scientific Officer and has served in this position since December 2019.
+From May 2015 to October 2019, Dr. Gryaznov served as Senior Director Head at Jansen Biopharma.
 Dr. Gryaznov is an internationally recognized scientist and expert in the areas of modern drug discovery and development, oncology, telomerase, immune-regulatory therapeutics, nucleosides, nucleotides, DNA and RNA analogues, lipid and other conjugates, small molecules and nucleic acid based therapeutic agents.
 Dr. Gryaznov is the co-inventor of a novel telomere-by-telomerase-targeting therapeutic approach to potential cancer treatment and responsible for leading the research team that characterized THIO's telomere targeting activity, our lead compound in development.
 Dr. Gryaznov obtained an M.S., with Honors, in Organic Chemistry and a Ph.D. in Chemistry of Natural Products from M.V.
 Lomonosov Moscow State University.
 Dr. Gryaznov also completed a post-doctoral fellowship program in Chemistry at Northwestern University in Evanston, IL.